 Studies have shown negative stool tests from patients on a treatment for as little as two weeks, but recommended dosage is usually a minimum of 30 days.
 For prevention, I take mastic gum every six months for 30 days.
 For the prevention 30-day dosage period, I will take one 500 g capsule in the morning before breakfast.
 I haved used Jarrow Formulas Matic Gum and NutriCology Mastic Gum which both contain 500 mg of Pistacia lentiscus resin per capsule.

-My next article will contain a list and description of other natural treatments and products I take for maintaining healthy digestion and prevention of future H. pylori infections.
+Now you may want to read our next article which includes a list and description of other natural treatments and products I take for maintaining healthy digestion and prevention of future H. pylori infections: More H. Pylori Natural Remedies

 Note: This article is not written to advise people to treat themselves.
 It is for informative interest only.
 This post is not for people who do not know for sure if they have a Helicobacter pylori infection.
 If you suspect you may be infected with H. pylori, you need to confirm it with either a urea breath, blood antibody or stool antigen test through your doctor for a positive diagnosis.
 Always consult a doctor before starting any treatment regime.